MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ## Configuration and settings

 Same as with regular dataflows, streaming dataflows settings can be modified depending on the needs of owners and authors.
-In this section we will cover the settings that are unique to streaming dataflows.
+In this section, we will cover the settings that are unique to streaming dataflows.
 For the rest, because of the share infrastructure between the two types of dataflows, you can assume the use is the same.

 ![Streaming dataflows settings](media/dataflows-streaming/dataflows-streaming-30.png)

-* **Refresh history**: since streaming dataflows run continuously, refresh history will only show information regarding when the dataflow was started, cancelled, or when it failed with details and error codes when it applies, similar to regular dataflows.
+* **Refresh history**: since streaming dataflows run continuously, refresh history will only show information regarding when the dataflow was started, canceled, or when it failed with details and error codes when it applies, similar to regular dataflows.
 This information can be used to troubleshoot issues or to provide Power BI support with more information if requested or needed.

 * **Data source credentials**: it will show the inputs that have configured for the specific streaming dataflow.

 * **Enhanced compute engine settings**: streaming dataflows needs the enhanced compute engine to provide real-time visuals so this setting is grayed out and on by default.

 * **Retention duration**: this setting is specific to streaming dataflows.
-Here you can define for how long you want to keep real-time to visualize in reports.
+Here you can define for how long you want to keep real time to visualize in reports.
 Historical data is saved by default in blob storage: this setting is specific to the real-time side of your data (hot storage).
-The minimum value here is one day or 24 hours.
+The minimum value here is 1 day or 24 hours.

 > [!IMPORTANT]
 > The amount of hot data stored by this retention duration directly influences the performance of your real time visuals when creating reports on top of this data.
 Keep in mind that the more retention you have here, the more your real-time visuals in reports can be affected by low performance.
 If you need to perform historical analysis, we recommend you use the cold storage provided for streaming dataflows.